rachelgem/run_portfolio/README.md

 ## Data Preparation and Cleansing
 This is where I prepared the dataset for analysis, addressing all observations during the exploration stage.
-  - Identified and removed null values from gas consumption column to avoid inaccuracies
+  - Identified and removed null values from gas consumption column to avoid inaccuracies.
-  - Filtered data from oil consumption column that are significantly different from the rest of the dataset
+  - Filtered data from oil consumption column that are significantly different from the rest of the dataset.
-  - Ensured the data types are consistent
+  - Ensured the data types are consistent.
   - It was observed that the gas production column data type was text.
 So I had to change it to a whole number.
-  - Standardized date formats to ensure consistency and enable date-based calculations
+  - Standardized date formats to ensure consistency and enable date-based calculations.
-  - Removed spaces,special characters in country column to make them uniform
+  - Removed spaces,special characters in country column to make them uniform.

 ## Visualization and Analysis